 However, that said if people were to play the following games they could perhaps get an insight into who I am as a person and therefore get to me know on a certain level — or at least I can interpret what I think playing these games say about me.
 I mean, if you were to play them you’d take your own personal experiences away from them which may not be what I would, don’t you think?

-Civilization – various incarnations of this game have been a firm favourite of mine for the last 15 years or so, mainly because I appreciate the strategic nature of the game and with it being turn-based, it affords me the luxury of having plenty of time to consider the decisions that I make — that’s probably why I don’t like real-time strategy games, I don’t get the time to really consider the strategy element to them.
+There have been various incarnations of the Civilization game, all of which have been a firm favourite of mine for the last 15 years or so.
+I believe this is mainly because I appreciate the strategic nature of the game and with it being turn-based, it affords me the luxury of having plenty of time to consider the decisions that I make — that’s probably why I don’t like real-time strategy games, I don’t get the time to really consider the strategy element to them.

-Half Life 2 – a science fiction game that has a great story and is entertaining and involving as you play a scientist who has to save the world – would I want to identify with a science geek that ends up being a hero…ermmm…well!
-Also, in Episode 1 there’s a point at which Alyx tries to scare you by making zombie noises in the dark — that for me is a classic moment in gaming – a little bit of humour injected into proceedings is always a nice thing to have, anyway here’s another another (attempted) joke from her:
+In addition to those technical elements being involved, in follow-up Episode 1 game, there’s a point at which your in-game companion, Alyx tries to scare you by making zombie noises in the dark — that for me is a classic moment in gaming – a little bit of humour injected into otherwise very serious proceedings is always a nice thing to have, anyway here’s that and another (attempted) joke from her…

 World of Warcraft

 World of Warcraft is perhaps the most famous massively multiplayer online role-playing game (MMORPG) there is, it means that it’s not just a single-player game, there are millions of other players worldwide and probably thousands playing on the same server as your character’s.
 You can work together with others to play cooperatively to accomplish quests and venture into dungeons.